visgl/luma.gl/docs/upgrade-guide.md

 | `loadModel`      | call `loadFile` and copy `parseModel` code from examples/lesson/16|
 | `parseModel`     | call `loadFile` and copy `parseModel` code from examples/lesson/16 |

-In case of image loading, note the new support for async textures, i.e the `Texture2D` constructor can now accept url strings and `Promise` objects directly.
+### Attribute Class Removed

+This experimental class has been moved to deck.gl and is now an internal class.
+Attribute accessor API improvements in luma.gl v7 should cover any issue.

+## WebGL API Removals

-### Sampler
+### Sampler Class Removed

 The `Sampler` class has been removed as its utility was limited and it added complexity to the library.
 It may be added back in the future if a clear use case arises.

-### Texture2D
+### Texture2DArray Class Removed

-The `Texture2D` class has been removed as its utility was limited and the status of support was unclear due to limited testing.
+The `Texture2DArray` class has been removed as its utility was limited and the status of support was unclear due to limited testing.
 It may be added back in the future if a clear use case arises.

-### FenceSync
+### FenceSync Class Removed

 The `FenceSync` class has been removed as its utility was limited.
+It may be added back in the future if a clear use case arises.
 If required, syncing can be done directly through the `WebGLFenceSync` object.

 ## Framebuffer and Texture: Copy and Blit methods